NightWhistler/nightwhistler.net/_drafts/keeping-organized-in-vim.md

   * [Vim org-mode](https://github.com/jceb/vim-orgmod) ⇒ A re-implementation of org-mode for Vim.
 It's not feature complete, but it gets the core right.
   * [Vim Organizer](https://github.com/hsitz/VimOrganizer) ⇒ Instead of trying to re-implement org-mode, Vim Organizer works as a front-end to the actual org-mode.
 The main downside of this is needing to run Emacs as a service.
   * [Do too](https://github.com/dhruvasagar/vim-dotoo) ⇒ Not an actual org-mode implementation but a work-alike, based on Bernt Hansen's article.
 The file-format is mostly but not completely compatible.
 Since it's based on the article it's much more opinionated.

+I've been going back and forth a bit between vim-org-mode and do-too.
+Vim Organizer was a bit of a no-starter for me since it seems to be less well maintained, plus it carries the extra burden of the Emacs setup.